Admin ConsoleOversight & VisibilityEvent Logging

 Export events

-Exporting event logs will create a .csv of all events within the specified date range:
+To export a .csv of all events within the specified date range, select Export:

 Export Event Logs